grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     within 0.05mm and 0.25mm on both sides before moving on to the next step.

-4. Open the AB Cover display \<90 degrees to ensure the device does not fall over.
+4. Open the AB Cover display \<90 degrees to ensure the device doesn't fall over.
 Use a 5IP Torx Plus screwdriver to install the remaining screw on each hinge.
-Tighten all 4 hinge screws until they are snug and seated and then only tighten the screws an additional ~1/4 turn (~90 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw
+Tighten all 4 hinge screws until they're snug and seated and then only tighten the screws an additional ~1/4 turn (~90 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw